brianscherner/fly-fishing-journal/research-and-planning-log.md

   * Baggage and Luggage Policies

 Add feature for dates for each trip, with month and year at minimum.
 Organize trips by their date from newest to oldest.

-Add functionality to mark a future trip as a past trip after going on it.

 Add functionality to place N/A in a table cell if it's empty.